tinyko/ACMSIMC_TUT_tiny/README.md

 * HOWTO
    * Open your favourite Terminal/Shell
    * Change work path to a directory you like
-   * Run code below one-by-one
+   * Run code below line-by-line
       ```Shell
       mkdir ACMSIM
       cd ACMSIM